 36. Cap.-Cap, Forage, universal (Army) pattern.
 Blue cloth, with black mohair band.
-Patent leather chin strap, buttoned to two $\frac{1}{4}$ -inch plain nickel silver buttons.
-The peak to droop at an angle of 45 degrees with double row of silver oak leaf embroidery for Chief Constable and a single row for Superintendents.
-The badge to be worn in front of the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.
+Patent leather chin strap, buttoned to two 11⁄2-inch plain nickel silver buttons.
+The peak to droop at an angle of 45 degrees with one row of oak-leaf embroidery.
+The badge to be worn front of the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.

 37. Frock, Serge.-Corps pattern as described in paragraph 10, with the following exceptions:-The buttons to be of the nickel silver R.M.
 Police pattern.
 Nickel silver letters "R.M.P." on shoulder straps.
-Collar badge-Chief Constable, dark blue velvet gorget patch with silver cord and small nickel silver R.M.P. button; Superintendents, nickel silver globe and laurel.
+Collar badge to be a nickel silver globe and laurel.
 Badges of rank-Chief Constable, Crown and two Stars below; Superintendents, Crown and one Star below-in silver embroidery on shoulder straps.